Starting in Astronomer Software v0.25, you can use an external Network File System (NFS) Volume to deploy DAGs to an Airflow Deployment on Astronomer.

 config.yaml file with the following values:

-Once you have saved the file, push the configuration change to your platform as described in Apply a Platform Configuration Change on Astronomer.
+Once you have saved the file, push the configuration change to your platform as described in Apply a config change.
 This process needs to be completed only once per Software installation.

 While you can use any NFS volume for this step, we recommend using your cloud provider's primary NFS volume solution: